clearhaus/3DSv2-api-documentation/source/getting-started.rst

    * An optional `threeDSMethodURL` that is invoked in the user browser.

 3. The cardholder browser invokes the `threeDSMethodURL`, to allow the ACS to fingerprint the browser.
+See the :ref:`3ds_method` guide.
 4. The Requestor uses the :ref:`auth-endpoint` to send the information needed for 3dsecure.io to assemble a ``AReq`` message.
-5. An ``ARes`` is nominally returned to the Requestor.
+5. The Auth :ref:`auth-response` is an ``ARes``, as defined by the specification.

    This ``ARes`` contains either:
    - The authentication result (Called *frictionless* flow)
    - Information about how to proceed with the challenge
    - Information stating why the challenge cannot continue (Called *challenge* flow)

-6. The cardholder [completes the challenge](#performing-the-challenge) on the cardholders device.
+6. The cardholder completes the challenge on the cardholders device.
+See the :ref:`3ds_challenge_flow` guide.
 7. The ACS informs the Requestor about the challenge result through a callback.
+   See the :ref:`3ds_callback` guide.
 8. The :ref:`postauth-endpoint` is used the fetch the results of the authentication.
 9. Nominally a ``RReq`` is returned to the Requestor.
+Parameters are detailed in the postauth :ref:`postauth-response` section.

 ..
 [1] as opposed to using an SDK.
 ..
 [2] except for the 3-D Secure Method URL used for fingerprinting when